Get This Sales Funnel Custom Built >> Click Here!

 Customer lifetime value

-Customer lifetime value (CLV) is one of the most important SaaS KPIs!
-It's the average amount of income each customer will generate for your business.
-It is wrong to associate the value of each user with a month's value of the plan they purchased.
+Customer lifetime value (CLV) is one of the most critical SaaS KPIs!
+It's the average income each customer will generate for your business.
+It is wrong to associate the value of each user with a month's worth of the plan they purchased.
 Also, it's wrong to calculate the ROI of your marketing efforts based on a customer's first purchase.
-Instead, what you need to do is take into account the sum of revenue that you have on average from the lifetime of a customer.
+Instead, you need to take into account the sum of revenue you have on average from a customer's lifetime.

 Here's how to calculate CLV.